pragmint/open-practices/practices/conduct-code-reviews.md

 * Are we effectively utilizing checklists to conduct code reviews, and do they cover all relevant aspects of the evaluation process?
 * How often do we revisit and update our checklists based on feedback and lessons learned from previous reviews?

+### Automation

+* Are we using reliable tooling to speed up the review process?
+Is there more we could be doing on this front?

 ## Exercises